sydney-836/kalshi-weather-pilot/README.md

 # Kalshi Weather Markets — Live Pilot Results (Jun 21 – Aug 3, 2026)

-Trade-level results from a 44-day live research pilot trading daily high-temperature range contracts on Kalshi with a small real-money account.(Ten dollars)
+Trade-level results from a 44-day live research pilot trading daily high-temperature range contracts on Kalshi with a small real-money account.(Twenty dollars)

 **Strategy tested:** buy NO on a temperature bucket when the NWS forecast high clears the bucket's upper bound by 0–2°F.